reidgs/TerraBot/README.md

 All communication to and from the arduino is done via the relay node, meaning you should never access the same topics as the Arduino.

-this is done via an external interference file.
-In order to reliably simulate errors which may happen by chance if run in the real world the interference file may be malicious causing the relay to act incorrectly.

 ## Getting Started ##